 Contemporary Art Practice, Duncan of Jordanstone College of Art & Design

-Pernille currently leads the 3rd year programme in Contemporary Art Practice and is Academic Co-ordinator for the Duncan of Jordanstone College of Art + Design Exchange Programmes.
+Pernille is currently Programme Director for Fine Art and is Academic Co-ordinator for the Duncan of Jordanstone College of Art + Design Exchange Programmes.

 I am available for media commentary on my research.